openjs-foundation/security-collab-space/incident-response-plan.md

 #### Coordinator (SRC)

-This person acts as the focal point for a specific REPORT and ensures the report follows all responsible disclosure guidelines.
-The SRC coordinates the remediation process if the situation is confirmed and ensures that THE REPORT follows the process and necessary actions are taken.
+This person acts as the focal point for a specific Incident Report and ensures the report follows all responsible disclosure guidelines.
+The SRC coordinates the remediation process if the situation is confirmed and ensures that the Incident Report follows the process and necessary actions are taken.
 While the SRC is not necessarily responsible for performing a detailed analysis or remediation.

 **Responsibilities**

-- Acknowledge receipt of REPORTS within the required timeframe.
+- Acknowledge receipt of Incident Reports within the required timeframe.
 - Orchestrate the embargo and identify the minimum set of individuals involved.
 - Remind everyone involved that they must not notify/involve any other individuals.
 If someone else needs to be involved, that must go through the Coordinator.
 - Assign one or multiple SMEs.
 - Ensure communication with the reporter and the affected projects throughout the process.
-- Track all THE REPORTS for visibility and reporting.
+- Track all the Incident Reports for visibility and reporting.

 #### Subject Matter Expert (SME)
 Experts brought in for technical insight, platform liaison work, or domain-specific advice.